Dilapidation Report Guide Australia

 - Every room — walls, ceilings, floors, corners

 - Existing cracking — photograph every crack, no matter how minor.
-Mark the date on a piece of tape next to the crack
+A piece of dated tape next to the crack adds useful reference.

 - Doors and windows — operation, gaps, alignment